fabacab/wp-pgp-encrypted-emails/readme.txt

 Additionally, each of your site's users can supply their own, personal public key for their own email address to have WordPress automatically encrypt any email destined for them.
 (They merely need to update their user profile pages.)
 Once saved, all future emails WordPress sends to that user will be encrypted with their public key.

 The encrypted emails can be decrypted by any OpenPGP-compatible mail client, such as [MacGPG](https://gpgtools.org/), [GPG4Win](https://www.gpg4win.org/), or [Enigmail](https://www.enigmail.net/).
-For more information on reading encrypted emails, generating keys, and other uses for OpenPGP-compatible encrpytion, consult any (or all!) of the following resourceful guides:
+For more information on reading encrypted emails, generating keys, and other uses for OpenPGP-compatible encrpytion, consult any (or all!) of the following guides:

 * [The Electronic Frontier Foundation's Surveillance Self-Defense guide to PGP](https://ssd.eff.org/en/module/introduction-public-key-cryptography-and-pgp)
 * [RiseUp.net's OpenPGP best practices guide](https://help.riseup.net/en/gpg-best-practices)